-Google accused of monopoly abuse in landmark U.S. antitrust case
+Google Accused of Abusing Monopoly Power in Landmark U.S. Case

-The U.S. Justice Department filed an antitrust lawsuit against Alphabet Inc.’s Google, accusing it of abusing its monopoly in search and search advertising in the most significant antitrust action against an American company in more than two decades — and possibly a century.
+(Bloomberg) — The U.S. Justice Department filed an antitrust lawsuit against Alphabet Inc.’s Google, accusing it of abusing its monopoly in search in the most significant antitrust action against an American company in more than two decades — and possibly a century.

-Google, which controls about 90% of the online search market in the U.S., was sued by the Justice Department Tuesday in Washington, according to court records.
-The complaint, which was joined by 11 Republican state attorneys general, wasn’t immediately available.
+Google, which controls about 90% of the online search market in the U.S., is the “unchallenged gateway” to the internet and used anticompetitive practices to maintain and extend its monopoly in search, the government said in a complaint filed Tuesday in Washington.

+“Google’s conduct is illegal under traditional antitrust principles and must be stopped,” Jeffrey Rosen, the Justice Department’s No. 2 official said on a conference call with reporters.

 The complaint is the first phase of what’s shaping up as a multi-pronged attack against Google.
 Texas Attorney General Ken Paxton is preparing a complaint against the company over its conduct in the digital-advertising market, where it controls much of the technology used by advertisers and publishers to buy and sell display ads across the web.